 The investment process consists of three elements: screening, research, and portfolio implementation.

-The screening process starts with a universe of around 6,000 companies with a market capitalisation greater than US$500 million.
+The screening process starts with a universe of over 5,000 companies with a market capitalisation greater than US$500 million.
 Companies are ranked on the following three equally-weighted factors: P/B, P/E and DY.
 Based on these factors, companies in the cheapest quartile may be deemed attractive candidates for further research.

 As part of Edgbaston’s research programme, the investment team produces individual company reports which include an analysis of industry position, regulatory issues, management track record, corporate governance, growth opportunities, and the company’s financial situation.
 Historical financial statements are checked and restated with particular emphasis on cash flow.
 Valuations are considered relative to the investment universe, the company’s own history, the peer group, and the existing Investment Programme.
 Travel to the region and company interviews are integral to the research process.